Frisper123/FrisperSiteThings/_posts/2021-12-06-finding-the-font.md

 title_color: "#ffffff"
 comments: false
 ---
 Fonts have made their mark across the whole world and have brought in associations and preconceptions on the texts they form.
+In terms of fantasy there are many fonts that have made an impact on the genre and are seen throughout publications, especially their covers.

+First of all there are those fonts that aren't so far removed from what one may expect from a usual publication , such as educational.
+George R.R.
+Martin's 'A Song of Ice and Fire' can again be pulled in as an example of such fonts.
+What seems to be employed is a slightly modified version of Trajan Pro in the cover for both the author's name and the book title, a serif font.

+It is modified in the sense that there are instances of serif flourishes being used on letters and in places on them that are not typical to the original Trajan Pro.
+This can be observed specifically on the upper case